FFDB(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: OTHER PROTECTED CHARACTERISTICS

 Concluding the Investigation

 The investigator shall prepare a written report of the investigation.
 The report shall be filed with the College District official overseeing the investigation.
-Possible outcomes of the investigation are:

 Notification of the Outcome